At last, Americans are realizing that life is too short to drink cheap beer.

 Vineyards tend to be in very scenic areas, and wine trails allow buyers to meander along pretty country roads, stopping here and there to quaff a glass of wine or have a picnic.

-Of all the states, Iowa has been most active in forming wine trails.
+Of all the states, Michigan has been most active in forming winery trails.
 And why not?
-There are a lot of farmers in Iowa.
+There have always been a lot of orchards in Michigan.

 In the wooded bluffs across the Wisconsin River from Prairie du Sac, the Saturday before Thanksgiving is a red-letter day for wine drinkers.